How to Find a Tech Cofounder or Fractional CTO

 Track record of building and shipping products

-I've been through the cofounder search process multiple times, and I can tell you it's never as straightforward as it seems.
+As a Fractional CTO, I've been through the cofounder search process multiple times, and I can tell you it's never as straightforward as it seems.
 The technical talent market is incredibly competitive, and the best developers have their pick of opportunities.

 What I've learned is that technical cofounders are looking for more than just an interesting idea.
 They want to see that you can execute, that you understand the market, and that you're someone they can trust with their career and financial future.
+This is why many founders are turning to Fractional CTOs as an alternative.